tytydraco/raw_api_server/README.md

 # raw_api_server

-A Dart library for small and simple socket-based APIs
+A Dart package for small and simple socket-based APIs

 ## Features